nwestwind/FrankenSkies/README.md

   - MAMP Pro or WAMP

 ## Install
 $ npm install grunt-cli -g (if not already installed)
 $ npm install

-  Create VirtualHost to host from
+Create VirtualHost to host from (example: D:\MAMP\htdocs\)
 $ LOCATION TO PROJECT DIRECTORY/frankenskies/dist

 and add to hosts file:
 $ 127.0.0.1 frankenskies

 #### Build
 Builds all files and folders
 $ grunt build

 #### Develop
 Builds all files and folders and launches server